Saturday, March 9, 2024

 We are so lucky to have the very talented Sue Schiltz from the BYO Band as our Music Director again this year.
 The Rising Stars are working with her to prepare to perform with the band.

-Again this yea, Barbara McMillen will MC the program with help from presenters Michael Brandenberger, Harry Hewlett, Keith Dodson, Troy Inslee, Alexis Tapp, and Bobby Montgomery.
+Again this year, Barbara McMillen will MC the program with help from presenters Michael Brandenberger, Harry Hewlett, Keith Dodson, Troy Inslee, Alexis Tapp, and Bobby Montgomery.

 Here are inductees and their most popular songs.